-There are many subtleties (and opinions) regarding the best paddle length.
+There are many subtleties (and opinions) regarding how to determine the best paddle length.
 Many experienced paddlers have a collection of different paddle models and sizes for different conditions, but most people find the following chart to be effective in sizing new paddlers.
 The general rule: the shortest paddle that allows you to properly reach the water is best.
-In the middle of their stroke, most paddlers hold the grip so that their top hand is about the height of their nose, and the point where the paddle blade meets the shaft (the throat) is at the water line.
+In the middle of their stroke, most paddlers hold the grip so that their top hand is about the height of their nose, and the point where the paddle blade meets the shaft (the throat or shoulder) is at the water line.

 - If you have a general-purpose, family tandem canoe, your selection process can be streamlined.
 You’ll want to look at the sizing chart below to make your paddle selections.